-Finally, you will need to create a local user account, in which OpenVPN's configuration settings are saved.
+Finally, create a local user account, in which OpenVPN's configuration settings are saved.
 Here, select the user account you created, and in the next step, activate automatic updates (‘unattended upgrades‘).

 In the next dialog box, select UDP from the list of VPN protocols, leaving the recommended port number as 1194, so long as you've set this port for forwarding on your router (as recommended above).

-Key length can be kept at 2048-bit, since this provides a high level of security.
-Depending on the Raspberry Pi model you're using, the time needed to create keys can vary.
+Key length can be kept at 2048-bit since this provides a high level of security.
+The time needed to create keys can vary depending on the Raspberry Pi model you're using.

-In the next step, you'll be asked if the VPN server is accessible by fixed IP address, or host name (‘DNS Entry‘).
-If a DNS service like No-IP is installed on your router, enter the relevant host name here.
+In the next step, you'll be asked if the VPN server is accessible by a fixed IP address, or hostname (‘DNS Entry‘).
+If a DNS service like No-IP is installed on your router, enter the relevant hostname here.

-After restarting your computer, initial setup is already complete.
+After restarting your computer, the initial setup is already complete.

 Step 3: Add and Remove Network Clients

-In PiVPN, installing and configuring the client is very straightforward.
-You only need to enter the following in command prompt:
+With PiVPN, installing and configuring the client is very straightforward.
+You only need to enter the following in the command prompt:

-You should then be prompted for the desired username and password.
-The configuration file will then be named ‘[Client].ovpn‘ and saved in the ‘~/ovpns‘ folder.
+You'll then be asked for the desired username and password.
+After that, the configuration file will be named ‘[Client].ovpn‘ and saved in the ‘~/ovpns‘ folder.